 The dive master, Tim, even allowed Dariece to suit up and give scuba diving another try.
 On her previous attempt in Malaysia, she was unable to get deeper than 4 meters because her ears wouldn’t equalize and unfortunately she couldn’t even go down 1 meter this time.
 Clearly she needs to see an ear doctor, but at least now we know she won’t be able to dive until she does so.
 Usually a discover dive like that is pricey, so we were very grateful that the dive master at Sea Dogs Scuba was willing to do it for free and save us the money for the unfortunate result.
 One day I’ll get her down to 18 meters with me but it’s not going to be this trip.

-The next day we woke up and decided we would try to find a beach which we had read about in our Rough Guide to the Philippines.
+The next day we woke up and decided we would try to find a beach which we had read about in a guide to the best Philippines beaches.
 We walked for a couple of hours along the rocky and sometimes sketchy coastline before finally giving up and turning back.

 On the way back to El Nido we were walking along a sandy, palm tree-lined beach when we heard a loud thud.
 It was a coconut which we picked up and spent the next 20 minutes ripping into to get to the hard, milk filled nut inside.
 An idea came to mind at that point, so we collected a few more and headed back to El Nido for sunset.
 We cracked the coconuts open into cups and mixed their sweet liquid centre with pineapple juice, ice and local Tanduay rum.